movementlabsxyz/MIP/MIP/mip-23/README.md

 ## Specification

-The definitions of "artifact" and "release" are accepted from [MD-n](../../MD/md-23).
+The definitions of "artifact" and "release" are accepted from [MD-23](../../MD/md-23).
 They are submitted for formal adoption in [MG-n](../MG/mg-n) and [MG-k](../MG/mg-k).

 We break the specification into four sections:

-1. **Standardized Release Naming Convention**: the section specifying the naming convention to be used for releases.
+1. Standardized release naming convention
-2. **Standardized Source Control**: the section specifying the process for initiating releases from source control.
+2. Standardized release process from source control
-3. **Programmatic Access to Release Artifacts**: the section specifying how release artifacts can be fetched programmatically and how software should be designed to this end.
+3. Programmatic access to release artifacts
-4. **Standard Relationship between Releases and Governance**: the section specifying the relationship between releases and governance as should be assumed the default.
+4. Default relationship between releases and governance

-### 1. Standardized Release Naming Convention
+### 1. Standardized release naming convention

 We propose the following naming convention for releases, inspired by the [Aptos release standard](https://github.com/aptos-labs/aptos-core/blob/main/RELEASE.md):